 - whisk in melted butter and vanilla paste.

 - add lupin flour and sifted baking powder, whisking to a smooth consistency.

 - add crushed hazelnuts and mix with a spatula.

 - pre-heat oven to 160ºC fan (175ºC static).

 - melt chocolate and hazelnut oil in the microwave on low setting.

-- pour chocolate into mascarpone batter and swirl in (DO NOT OVER MIX).
+- pour chocolate over mascarpone batter and swirl in (DO NOT OVER MIX).

 - spoon batter into 14 muffin silicone moulds (if using tin moulds make sure you butter them first) and place one whole hazelnut on top.